Harry Steele (businessman)

-Harold Raymond Steele, OC (June 9, 1929 – January 28, 2022) was a Canadian businessman.
+Harold Raymond Steele, OC (June 9, 1929 – January 28, 2022) was a Newfoundland-born Canadian businessman and entrepreneur.
 He had business ventures in transportation, hotels and radio, most notably Newfoundland Capital Corporation and Eastern Provincial Airways.

 Early life

 Steele was born in Musgrave Harbour, Dominion of Newfoundland, on June 9, 1929.
 He studied at Memorial University of Newfoundland, graduating with a Bachelor of Education in 1953.
 He then joined the Royal Canadian Navy to meet his obligations with the University Naval Training Division, the program that helped fund his education.
 He quickly rose to the rank of lieutenant commander and was assigned to Washington, D.C., as a military attaché for four years.
-He was subsequently put in charge of the new military communications research centre in Gander in 1970, before retiring four years later after 24 years of service.
+He was subsequently put in charge of the new military communications research centre in Gander in 1970, where he was commander of the NATO base for four years before retiring from the Navy after 24 years of service.